collective/collective.developermanual/source/misc/commandline.rst

         site in ZEO mode.
 Otherwise the batch job will block the site access for the duration of the batch job transaction.
-        If the batch job takes long to process the site might be unavaible for the visitors for a long period.
+        If the batch job takes long to process the site might be unavailable for the visitors for a long period.

 Scripting context